-If you choose to retire early and draw your benefits before your Normal Pension Age, or you are retired on redundancy or business efficiency grounds before your Normal Pension Age, the extra pension you have bought will be reduced for early payment.
+If you choose to retire early and take your benefits before your Normal Pension Age, or you are retired on redundancy or business efficiency grounds before your Normal Pension Age, the extra pension you have bought will be reduced for early payment.

-If you draw your benefits on flexible retirement, you can, if you wish, draw all the extra pension you have paid for too, although it will be reduced for early payment.
-If you do so, your APC contract will cease (if you are still paying these extra contributions when you draw your benefits), although you will be able to take out a new APC contract (provided you are at least one year before your Normal Pension Age if you want to pay the APCs by regular contributions).
+If you take your benefits on flexible retirement, you can, if you wish, take all the extra pension you have paid for too, although it will be reduced for early payment if you retire before your Normal Pension Age.
+If you do so, your APC contract will cease (if you are still paying these extra contributions when you take your benefits), although you will be able to take out a new APC contract (provided you are at least one year below your Normal Pension Age if you want to pay the APCs by regular contributions).

-If you are awarded (by your employer) an enhanced ill-health pension (either Tier 1 or Tier 2) then the remaining amount of any APC or SCAPC contract you are paying at that time is deemed to have been paid in full and is credited to your pension account in the scheme year your pension is paid.
+If you are awarded (by your employer) an enhanced ill health pension (either Tier 1 or Tier 2) then the remaining amount of any APC or SCAPC contract you are paying at that time is deemed to have been paid in full and is credited to your pension account in the Scheme year your pension is paid.

-If you draw your pension after your Normal Pension Age, the amount of any extra pension you have bought will be increased as its being paid later.
+If you take your pension after your Normal Pension Age, the amount of any extra pension you have bought will be increased as it is being paid later.

 On retirement, you can choose to exchange some of the extra pension you have bought for a tax-free cash lump sum in the same way as your main LGPS pension.
-For more information on exchanging part of your pension for a lump sum see the section on Your Pension.
+For more information on exchanging part of your pension for a lump sum see the Your pension section.